Questions and Answers

 FrontierNav's codebase is not open source as it is experimental and there is an overhead in providing enough documentation for others to contribute code.
 It is also a personal long-term project and there is a personal cost to exposing my private activity to the public.
 FrontierNav was open source in the past, but due to a lack of contributions, these costs were not paying off.

 FrontierNav may become open source again in the future if it can generate enough donations to sustain such an endeavour.
 If you wish to see the source code for any part of FrontierNav, feel free to contact support.
-I will try doing a useful write up of it on my blog for everyone to benefit.
+I will try doing a useful write up of it for everyone to benefit.